fazo96/ipfs-boards/README.md

   - what if the datacenter is flooded and data is lost?

 - Closed Down, limited in possibilities
-  - What if I want to write a custom client?
+  - What if I want to write a custom client and there is no API?
   - What if I want to change the user interface?
+  - What if I want to use it in a LAN with no Internet access?
   - What if I want a name that someone else already has?
   - What if I want to move my data to another service/subreddit/forum ?
   - What if I want more control (think a private forum), or less control (think 4chan) ?